Aditya-1998k/Python/Cuncurrency & Parallelistm/readme.md

 ### Advanced
 10. How do third-party tools like gevent achieve concurrency differently from asyncio?
-11. What is structured concurrency and why is it important in frameworks like Trio?
+11. What isJoblib and dask?
 12. If you had to handle 10,000 socket connections, which concurrency model would you choose and why?

 ---